arnewohletz/AllMyNotes/source/howto/others/mucommander.rst

 Set up muCommander
 ==================
 `muCommander`_ is a cross-platform file manager.
 These steps show how to configure and alter the tool to make it a better experience on macOS.
-At the end, the program will look like this:
+The following steps will change the UI similar to the following:

+.. list-table:: muCommander UI

+    * - .. thumbnail:: _img/mucommander_vanilla.png
+            :group: ui_change

+            muCommander (Vanilla UI)

-.. thumbnail:: _img/mucommander_improved.png
+      - .. thumbnail:: _img/mucommander_improved.png
+            :group: ui_change

             muCommander (Improved UI)

 Add high-res icons
 ------------------